The Red-Headed League: Film and television

-Radio and audio dramas
+Audio

 Edith Meiser adapted the story as the third episode of the radio series The Adventures of Sherlock Holmes, which aired on 5 January 1931, starring Clive Brook as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Other episodes adapted from the story aired on 24 May 1933 (with Richard Gordon as Holmes and Lovell as Watson) and 8 February 1936 (with Gordon as Holmes and Harry West as Watson).

 Edith Meiser also adapted the story for the radio series The New Adventures of Sherlock Holmes with Basil Rathbone as Holmes and Nigel Bruce as Watson.
 The episode aired on 27 October 1940.
 Other episodes adapted from the story aired on 28 May 1943, and on 2 June 1947 (with Tom Conway as Holmes and Bruce as Watson).
 The story was also read by Basil Rathbone in a 1966 recording released by Caedmon Records.

 A radio adaptation starring Carleton Hobbs as Holmes and Norman Shelley as Watson aired on the BBC Home Service in 1953, as part of the 1952–1969 radio series.
 Hobbs and Shelley also played Holmes and Watson respectively in a 1957 radio adaptation on the BBC Home Service, and a 1964 radio adaptation on the BBC Light Programme.

 John Gielgud played Holmes and Ralph Richardson played Watson in a radio adaptation of "The Red-Headed League" which aired on 19 October 1954 on the BBC Light Programme.
 The production also aired in January 1955 on NBC radio and in May 1956 on ABC radio.

 A radio adaptation aired on 26 April 1977, on the series CBS Radio Mystery Theater.
 Kevin McCarthy was the voice of Holmes.

 An adaptation aired on BBC radio in June 1978, starring Barry Foster as Holmes and David Buck as Watson.
 It was adapted by Michael Bakewell.

 "The Red-Headed League" was dramatised for BBC Radio 4 in 1990 by Vincent McInerney as an episode of the 1989–1998 radio series, starring Clive Merrison as Holmes and Michael Williams as Watson.
 It also featured James Wilby as Vincent Spaulding.

 A 2014 episode of the radio series The Classic Adventures of Sherlock Holmes was adapted from the story, and starred John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

-In 2024, the podcast Sherlock&Co adapted the story in a three-episodes adventure called "The Red-Headed League", starring Paul Waggot as Watson and Harry Attwell as Sherlock.
+In 2024, the podcast Sherlock & Co. adapted the story in a three-episode adventure, starring Harry Attwell as Holmes, Paul Waggott as Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.